-The ports connect to SFP media.
-SFPs are universal and self-configuring.
+The switch uses SFP media to connect the ports to the fabric.
+SFPs are universal, self-configuring, and are customer supplied.

-SAN 2/16 Rear Panel
+SAN Switch 2/16 EL Rear Panel

-Figure 1-2 shows the rear panel of the SAN Switch 2/16.
-The rear panel houses the fan trays, power supply, and switch status LED.
+Figure 1-2 shows the rear panel of the SAN Switch 2/16 EL.
+The rear panel houses the fan trays, power supplies, and switch status LED.
 Each power supply also has an LED that indicates the status.
-The power supply, fan trays, and motherboard are all Field Replaceable Units (FRUs).
+The power supplies, fan trays, and motherboard are all hot-swappable Field Replaceable Units (FRUs).